NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/neurodeksapp.md

 ## Configuration and data files

-Neurodesk App stores data in ~/neurodesktop-storage as default.
+Neurodesk App stores data in ~/neurodesktop-storage for Linux and Mac, or C:/neurodesktop-storage for Windows, as default.

 ## Uninstalling Neurodesk App